teracow/googliser/README.md

 `-q` or `--quiet`

-Suppress display output. (non-functional in this version)
+Suppress display output.
+Error messages are still shown.

 `-d` or `--debug`